KaliLab/neuroptimus/docs/install.rst

 Installation
 ============

-Get a read only copy of Neuroptimus
+Get a copy of Neuroptimus
 ----------------------------------

 Install `git` and type: